BGP (Border Gateway Protocol) is a protocol for sharing IP route information between administrative zones known as autonomous systems.

 Dynamically injected routes can be added from the ASes IGP routes.
 If a network stops advertising the dynamically injected routes itself then the routes will be removed from routing tables [1, P. 133].

 Misconfigured dynamic routing could cause inefficiencies where learned routes are advertised from multiple ASes.
-In the Cisco BGP implementation, external OSPF routes are blocked automatically from being distributed by BGP.
-Advertising an entire IGP table through BGP could cause leaked private information [1, Pp. 134-5].
+In the Cisco BGP implementation, external OSPF routes are blocked automatically from being distributed by BGP [1, Pp. 134-5].

-Unstable fluctuating routes are removed from being advertised by route dampening if they are unstable [1, P. 136].
+Fluctuating routes are removed from being advertised by route dampening [1, P. 136].

 Static routing is where routes to destinations are listed manually in the server.
 Static routing is the most effective way to provide route stability because the route will not be removed by dampening if it fluctuates too much [1, P. 137].